 The most quintessentially Japanese author I’ve read has to be Yasunari Kawabata.
-Kawabata employs a precision of language that has an elegant understated beauty.
-An economy of words that evokes an ancient Japanese ink and brush painting, rather than the Jackson Pollock style explosion of language of somebody like Thomas Pynchon.
+Employing a precision of language that has an elegant, understated beauty, Kawabata’s economy of words evoke an ancient Japanese ink and brush painting rather than the Jackson Pollock style explosion of language of somebody like Thomas Pynchon.
 Allied to this, his novels have the slow, deliberate pacing of the Japanese tea ceremony, amplifying the impression that each word carries added meaning.

 When Kawabata won the Nobel Prize for Literature in 1968, three of his novels were cited: Snow Country, Thousand Cranes and The Old Capital.
 Although Kawabata apparently referred to The Old Capital as his “abnormal product”, I personally find his writing so unique that any such differences between books are lost in my overall admiration for his craft.

 The Old Capital is set in post-war Kyoto, a city of many traditional festivals but also one where western innovations were first adopted.
-Truly a place in Japan were old meets new, and one that was indeed the old capital of the country.
+Truly a place in Japan where old meets new, and one that was indeed the old capital of the country.

 That meeting of tradition and modernity is one of the central themes to The Old Capital, a story centring on Chieko, the adopted daughter of local shopkeepers.
 Since childhood, Chieko has known that she was a foundling, abandoned as an infant but found and raised by her adopted parents as their own child.